Teaching children about their role in our environment fosters positive habits and attitudes that can last a lifetime.

 - Learn About Wetlands: Brief overview of wetland ecosystems

 - Wiggling Workers: Information about composting with worms

 Please contact the Stormwater Education Office at 541-682-8482 with additional questions.
-Eugene teachers may request printed copies of these materials, SPLASH! activity supplies, the SPLASH!
-Songs CD, and visits with Lily for your classrooms.
+Eugene teachers may request printed copies of these materials, SPLASH! activity supplies and the SPLASH!
+Songs CD.